ra3xdh/qucs_s-help/source/SPICEComp.rst

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Chapter 7.
 Qucs and SPICE simulation models that work with Ngspice, Xyce and SPICE OPUS
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-7.1 Introduction
+Introduction
 ~~~~~~~~~~~~~~~~~~
 For a circuit simulator to be a useful circuit design aid it must be able to simulate
 a range of analogue and digital circuits which include passive components, semiconductor devices,